-MCLG MCL,

-or TT, or Your Ra nge Sample

-Contaminants MRDLG MRDL Water Low High Date Typical Source

-Inorganic Contaminants

-Nitrate [measured as Nitrogen] (ppm) 10 10 2.1 NA 2009 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits
+MCLG MCL, Ra nge Contaminants or MRDLG TT, or MRDL Your Water Low High Sample Date Violation Typical Source Disinfectants & Disinfection By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) TTHMs [Total Trihalomethanes] (ppb) NA 80 1.7 NA 2010 No By-product of drinking water disinfection Inorganic Contaminants Nitrate [measured as Nitrogen] (ppm) 10 10 1.9 NA 2010 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Sodium (optional) (ppm) NA 6.67 NA 2010 No Erosion of natural deposits; Leaching

-Radioactive Contaminants

-Uranium (ug/L) 0 30 0.015 NA 2003 Erosion of natural deposits

 Unit Descriptions

 Term Definition

-ug/L ug/L: Number of micrograms of substance in one liter of water

 ppm ppm: parts per million, or milligrams per liter (mg/L)

+ppb ppb: parts per billion, or micrograms per liter (μg/L)

 NA NA: not applicable

 ND ND: Not detected

 NR NR: Monitoring not required, but recommended.

+Important Drinking Water Definitions

+Term Definition

-Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+Important Drink Important Drinking Water Definitions MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 MRDL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level